 Natalie Comerford-Dadey, CPI, BSRT, RRT, RPSGT

 Natalie began teaching for the PWR!Gym in 2013.
 Her love of mat Pilates, a format she had been teaching since 2007, opened the door to becoming a PWR!Moves Certified Instructor.
 Natalie will tell you that she sees this as a gift in her life which evolved into further training, more teaching opportunities, and ultimately a change of careers.
 Prior to teaching exercise classes full-time, Natalie spent 14 years in Respiratory and Sleep Medicine in hospital settings and 5 years teaching Polysomnography for Pima Medical Institute.
-During Natalie's time at PWR!, she has completed over 500 hours of comprehensive Pilates training and certification, as well as certifications for formats including Barre', PiYo, Silver Sneakers, and Pop Pilates.
+During Natalie's time at PWR!, she has completed over 500 hours of comprehensive Pilates training and certification, as well as certifications for formats including Barre', PiYo, Silver Sneakers, Pop Pilates, and TRX.
 She loves working with special populations and having a positive impact on the quality of life for the individuals who attend her classes.
 Natalie hopes that she has much to share, knows that she has much to learn, and looks forward to the challenges of both.

 Natalie loves cats and is a proud cat mom of Klaude, Gert, and Jax, who have all been known to make occasional appearances in Zoom meetings.
 Additionally, Natalie spends Sundays and holidays working at a veterinary clinic for cats.

 Pam is a group fitness instructor, personal trainer, and PWR!Moves Certified Instructor.
 Pam enjoys working at the PWR!
 Gym and helping people at all levels with functional mobility, healthy living, and finding the motivation to stay active.

 Carla is a 200 E-RYT (experienced registered yoga teacher), PWR!Moves Certified Instructor, and Rock Steady Boxing coach.